donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 -------------------
 .. image:: resource/keymaster_overall.PNG

-| The keymanager3 service provides a luna interface for external services to perform cryo operations using the keymaster.

-| The keymaager3 communicates with the keymaster TA through the keymaster CA library.
+| The keymanager3 service will call keymaster api which is provided by keymaster CA library.

 | The keymaster TA operates on TEE and aims to protect key data.